 SPECTRA OF LOWER HYBRID WAVES REQUIRED TO SUSTAIN SIGNIFICANT CURRENTS

-A simple quasilinear model is used to compute the current which can be sustained by a power source with the spectrum of a given shape.
-It is shown, firstly, that the current observed in PETULA B can be explained by theoretically determined broad spectra.
-Secondly, it is shown that narrower spectra (with which it is impossible to sustain a significant current) can be made very efficient by minute modifications.
-A high N-//EL wing, containing only a few percent of the total power, is sufficient to enhance the current generated by a few orders of magnitude.
+A simple quasi-linear model is used to compute the current that can be sustained by a power source with the spectrum of a given shape.
+It is shown (a) that the current observed in PETULA-B can be explained by theoretically determined broad spectra, and (b) that narrower spectra (with which it is impossible to sustain a significant current) can be made very efficient by minute modifications.
+A high N// wing, containing only a few per cent of the total power, is sufficient to increase the current generated by a few orders of magnitude.
 This current is of the same order as that obtained with a broad spectrum.

 Available languages: en